AMWA-TV/bcp-003/best-practice-secure-comms.md

   Servers SHALL NOT advertise using multicast DNS-SD outside the local network.
   - As of version v1.2, AMWA IS-04 includes DNS-SD announcements of Node APIs.
     However, these may be deprecated and removed from later versions of the spec.

+Servers SHALL use a name listed in the Common Name and/or Subject Alternate Name fields of its certificate in DNS-SD advertisements whether unicast or multicast.

 ## Client Behaviour